-- Which topic discussed in the supplemental module was the most beneficial to you as a caregiver?
-Why? - What strategies or skills did you learn in the supplemental module that will help you achieve the goals you have for you, your grandchild, and/or your family?

-What has changed with your interactions with your grandchild or family since before you started to completed the supplemental module?
+- Which topic discussed in the supplemental module was the most beneficial to you as a (step)parent?
+Why? - What strategies or skills did you learn in the supplemental module that will help you achieve the goals you have for your (step)child or your family? - What has changed in your interactions with your (step)child since before completing the supplemental module? - Have you noticed a difference in the way your (step)child is responding to your parenting?